-If you live in Miami and attend a wedding as a guest or bridesmaid in Chicago, the bride and groom aren't expected to pick up your airfare or hotel expenses.
+Consider this: If you live in Miami and attend a wedding as a guest or bridesmaid in Chicago, the bride and groom aren't expected to pick up your airfare or hotel expenses.
 Nobody ever pays for out-of-town guests as a matter of tradition or etiquette.
 Choosing to have a destination wedding does not change the rules.
 It simply levels the playing field for your guests.
-Everybody has to travel and everybody has expenses.
+Everybody has to travel and therefore, everybody has expenses.

 Use serious judgment about who to pay for before you make any offers like that.
 You could easily spend as much money on guests' travel and accommodations as you spend on the entire wedding.
 Just because somebody can't afford to travel to your destination wedding — for whatever reason — doesn't make it your obligation or responsibility to pick up the tab.
 Only do so when the person you're helping is someone you absolutely, positively have to have at your wedding.
 You might even be able to use some of those points you've racked up to cover the cost of a flight.

 Invite All Your Destination Wedding Guests to the Rehearsal Dinner

 You are actually probably doing far more for your guests at a destination wedding than most brides and grooms do for wedding guests at home.
 Case in point?
 The rehearsal dinner.
 Traditionally, only the wedding party, family, and out-of-town guests are invited to the rehearsal dinner.
 At a destination wedding, everybody is from out of town, and therefore, everybody is invited to attend everything (with the exception, perhaps, of something like a bridesmaids' luncheon).

 Host a Welcome Event and/or Farewell Brunch